thrig/r-fu/README.md

 Basically this is some glue to help make R work better from the unix command line (or Makefile, etc.) environment.

-Assuming that all the required Perl modules are installed from CPAN (r- fu will complain about these if they are not installed), a quick test might look like:
+Assuming that perl and App::cpanminus are installed, a quick test might look like:

+    $ make depend
     $ env ARLET_DIR=arlets ./r-fu echo test
     [1] "test"